alex-patterson-webdev/event-dispatcher/README.md

 ## The Event Dispatcher

-The `Arp\EventDispatcher\EventDispatcher` class is responsible for the execution of the required event listeners and it does so using an internal `ListenerProvider`.
+The `Arp\EventDispatcher\EventDispatcher` class is responsible for the execution of the required event listeners and it does so by using an internal `ListenerProvider`.

 When calling `$dispatcher->dispatch($event)` each event listener that is registered will for that event will be be executed in the configured order.